 Exporters based outside the Union

-Companies based outside the Union can act as exporters through an indirect representative based in the Union.
+Companies based outside the Union can, for the time being in Finland, act as exporters through an indirect representative based in the Union.
 Indirect representatives lodge customs declarations in their own name and assume the responsibility of the exporter at the same time.